Currency of Portugal

 Fixed and unfixed term temporary contracts are subject to shorter probation periods:

-- 15 days if agreed for an expected or fixed duration shorter than six months
+- 15 days if agreed for an expected or fixed duration shorter than 6 months;

-- 30 days for durations equal to or longer than six months
+- 30 days for durations equal to or longer than 6 months.

-The termination of a labor agreement by either of the parties during the probation period does not require any grounds of justification and no indemnification is due.
-For termination of the contract by the employer, no prior notice is required within the first 60 days.
-Where the probation period has lasted for more than 60 or 120 days, respectively, the employer is required to give a seven or 15-day prior notice.
+Termination of a labour agreement by either of the parties during the probation period does not require any grounds of justification and no indemnification is due.
+For termination by the employer, no prior notice is required within the first 60 days.
+Where the probation period has lasted for more than 60 or 120 days, respectively, the employer is required to give a 7 or 15-day prior notice.

-Maximum daily and weekly working hours are eight hours per day and 40 hours per week.
-An exemption regime may be agreed upon by the parties if the employee has a managerial position or a job of trust or usually performs their work outside the company’s premises.
-In these cases, the aforementioned limits shall not apply.
-Typically, employees who fall under the exemption regime are entitled to receive an exemption bonus.
+Maximum daily and weekly working hours are 8 hours per day and 40 hours per week.
+If the employee has a managerial position or a job of trust, or usually performs their work outside the company’s premises, an exemption regime may be agreed upon by the parties, in which case those limits shall not apply.
+Typically, employees under the exemption regime are entitled to an exemption bonus.

-Overtime is allowed for dealing with an extraordinary increase in workload, to prevent serious damage or if due to force majeure.
-Such overtime is subject to maximum limits:
+Overtime is allowed for dealing with an extraordinary increase in workload, or to prevent serious damage, or if due to force majeure.
+It is subject to maximum limits:

-- Two hours when performed on a normal working day
+- 2 hours when performed on a normal working day,

-Overtime must be compensated with additional payment, with an increase of hourly rates:
+Overtime must be compensated with additional payment (increase of hourly rates):

-- Overtime work on normal working days earns a 25% increase for the first hour and then a 37.5% increase for additional hours
+- work on normal working days = 25% increase for the first hour and 37.5% increase for additional hours;

-- Overtime on a rest day or a holiday is compensated at the normal hourly rate plus 50%
+- overtime on rest day or holiday is normal hourly rate plus 50%

-- Overtime on a normal rest day (typically, Sunday) also entitles the employee to additional time off that is equivalent to one day of work
+- overtime on the normal rest days (typically, Sunday) also entitles the employee to time off equivalent to 1 day.

 Overtime work exceeding 100 yearly hours must be compensated as follows (increase of hourly rates):

-CBAs may require more beneficial treatment for employees in regards to overtime.
+CBAs may establish more beneficial treatment for employees.

 Termination

-An employer can, under certain circumstances, terminate a contract with ‘just cause.’
+The employer can, under certain circumstances, terminate the contract with ‘just cause’.
 The concept of just cause includes disciplinary dismissal and other forms of dismissal, provided they are justified according to the law.

-The Labor Code of Portugal enables the following types of dismissal:
+The Labour Code foresees the following types of dismissal:

-- dismissal based on unlawful behavior of the employee
+- dismissal based on unlawful conduct of the employee,

-- redundancies or dismissals that result from the elimination of jobs
+- redundancies or dismissals resulting from the elimination of jobs,

-- dismissal for failure to adapt to the work, where the employee is found to be incapable of adapting to the job and, because of the way in which the employee works, it is not possible to maintain the working relationship
+- dismissal for failure to adapt, where the employee is found to be incapable of adapting to the job and, because of the way in which the employee works, making it in practice impossible to maintain the working relationship.

-Collective dismissal rules will be triggered if the dismissal involves at least two employees (in a company with up to 49 employees) or five employees (in a company with 50 or more employees) within a three month period.
+Collective dismissal rules will be triggered if the dismissal involves at least 2 employees (in a company with up to 49 employees) or 5 employees (in a company with 50 or more employees) within a 3-month period.

-When an employment agreement ends, the employer must provide the employee with a certificate of employment indicating the dates of commencement and termination and the post or posts occupied.
-Other documents for official purposes are required, including Social Security.
+When a contract of employment ends, the employer must provide the employee with a certificate of employment indicating the dates of commencement and termination and the post or posts occupied, and other documents for official purposes, particularly for Social Security.

-If the notice period is not honored, a payment in lieu of the notice is required.
-Garden leave is possible when agreed upon by both parties.
+If the notice period is not honored, payment in lieu of notice is required.
+Garden leave is possible upon agreement of both parties.

-Unfair dismissal: The employee may challenge the lawfulness of their dismissal before the labor courts.
-In a case of unfair dismissal, irrespective of the cause, the employee is entitled to receive:
+Unfair dismissal – The employee may challenge the validity of the dismissal before the labour courts.
+In case of unfair dismissal, irrespective of the cause, the employee is entitled to:

-- Payment of back wages (starting from the dismissal through the date of the court decision)
+- Payment of back wages (from the dismissal until the date of the court decision)

-- At the employee’s discretion, either reinstatement or payment of severance compensation (which varies 15 days to 45 days of base salary per year of service)
+- At the employee’s option, reinstatement or payment of severance compensation (varying from 15 days to 45 days of base salary per year of service).

-Protected employees: Employee representatives and pregnant or nursing employees are entitled to special protection rights regarding termination of their employment.
+Protected employees – Employee representatives and pregnant or nursing employees enjoy special protection rights regarding termination of employment.

 The employee is free to resign, subject only to certain prior notice periods as follows.